What are strain costs and when will they occur?

 Often, strain costs occur when a member draws their benefits earlier than expected.

 The normal pension age for all members of the Local Government Pension Scheme (LGPS) is currently aligned to the members State Pension Age.
 Members aged 55 and over can elect to retire early without their employer's consent.
-But with actuarial reductions where applicable, which therefore remove the need for any strain cost.
+Actuarial reductions may be made where applicable, which remove the need for any strain cost.

 A member may request to retire early and ask you as an employer to: